danielaine3/CLI_App/README.md

 # CLI_APP: Parnassus Preparatory School Store
  A command-line store front for the Parnassus school store

-## 1. A customer platform that prompts the user to buy product
+## 1. A customer platform that prompts the customer to buy product
 **Step 1:**
 It shows a list of all products in inventory.
 ![ScreenShot](/images/Customer1.png)
 **Step 2:**
-The user selects which item they would like to purchase by entering the item ID and how many be entering the qantity they would like to buy.
+The customer selects which item they would like to purchase by entering the item ID and how many be entering the qantity they would like to buy.
 ![ScreenShot](/images/Customer2.png)
 **Step 3:**
 If enough quantity is in stock, a receipt will print.